hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Vintners Place (51.510283, -0.093586) - a beautiful building, find the owl.

 **Food:**
-* Coffee: Commons at Old Street Works, Snoozzze Coffee, Lift Coffee, Origin Coffee, Colonna & Small's.
+* Coffee: Commons at Old Street Works, Snoozzze Coffee, Lift Coffee, Colonna & Small's.
 * Spitalfields area is becoming a vegan destination: Bubala (vegan or vegetarian tasting menu, I've been many times and it never disappoints, and they have other locations too), Tofu Vegan (several locations), etc.
 * Nest - great tasting menu with a focus on seasonal and local.
 They no longer offer vegetarian menu.
 * Sen Viet Vegan Restaurant - vegan Vietnamese food.